 Will AI take over writing SEO content?

 Google uses several ranking factors for websites, including originality and factual accuracy, which are not AI’s strong suit.
 So, if a website only uses AI to write content, it will likely not hold up well in the search engine results pages (SERPs).
 After all, if your site is just regurgitating what already exists, what incentive does Google have to rank you?
 In other words, don’t count on AI to lead to real results or fully accurate content you can put your law firm’s reputation on.

 Many sites are moving towards AI-generated content, both out of a desire to save money and because of the mistaken notion that SEO is dead.
 This critical error will damage site rankings, visitor conversion, and business success.

 Content written by humans for humans will continue to be the most appealing and provide the best insight into the problems that prospective clients are currently facing.

-SEO is alive and thriving as part of online marketing, and the personalized user experience demands human creation of content.
+SEO is alive and thriving as part of online marketing, and the personalized user experience demands the human creation of content.
 If you want to take your law firm to the next level, go with a company with proven results.

-Array Digital will use our proven SEO tools and search marketing strategies to help your law firm be found first in search results, above your competitors.
-If you would like more information on how our collaborative marketing strategies can help in multiple areas including social media, SEO, and advertising, give us a call today at 757-333-3021 or fill out our contact form.
+Array Digital will use our proven SEO tools and search marketing strategies to help your law firm be found first in search results above your competitors.
+If you would like more information on how our collaborative marketing strategies can help in multiple areas, including social media, SEO, and advertising, give us a call today at 757-333-3021 or fill out our contact form.